strtmn/serverless-plugin-log-deletionpolicy/README.md

 service: sample

 plugins:
-  - serverless-plugin-log-retention
+  - serverless-plugin-log-deletionpolicy

 provider:
   name: aws

 custom:
-  logRetentionInDays: 30 # used to set a global value for all functions
+  logDeletionPolicy: Retain # used to set a global value for all functions

 functions:
   function1:
   function2:
-    logRetentionInDays: 10 # set the retention for specific log group
+    logDeletionPolicy: Retain # set the deletion policy for specific log group
 ```